Table of Contents

 How to fix the water aerator

-To fix this remove the aerator from the end of the faucet by unscrewing it.
-Usually you can do this by hand, but if the build-up is old you may need a wrench.
+To fix this low water pressure issue, remove the aerator from the end of the bathroom faucet by unscrewing it.
+Usually, you can do this by hand, but if the mineral deposits and build-up is old, you may need a wrench.
 Never use pliers as they can bend the plumbing fittings.
-If you need to understand the parts of a faucet aerator see the image.
+If you need to understand the parts of a faucet aerator, see the image.

 Inspect the aerator to see if there is an issue with the holes.
-If the aerators holes are plugged you can scrub it with a cleaning toothbrush while running it under water.
+If the aerator’s holes are plugged from mineral deposits, you can scrub it with a cleaning toothbrush while running it under water.
 Alternatively, you can try to clear out the holes with a safety pin as well if you prefer.

 If there is excessive hard water buildup, you can put the wire mesh in a vinegar and water solution overnight.
-This will help to remove any of the hard water buildup that has occurred, then rinse it in the morning and put it back into place.
+Leaving it in vinegar overnight will help break down the mineral buildup and remove any of the hard water buildup that have occurred.
+Once you have done that, rinse it in the morning and put it back into place.

 Check the water flow restrictor